sujithjay/data-readings/README.md

-# Reading List in Data Processing
+# Reading List in Data Systems
 A list of papers, articles, and online resources I have found essential to understanding data-intensive systems and building new data systems.
 The list is curated and maintained by Sujith Jay Nair ([@sujithjay](https://github.com/sujithjay/)).
 If you think a paper should be part of this list, please submit a pull request.
 I will add it to the list once I peruse the paper & am convinced of its utility & novelty.
 Please make sure the subject-matter of the paper is within the realm of either i) understanding data systems, or ii) building data systems.

 Data systems are defined to include: